tliron/rust-compris/CPS.md

 2. [`std::collections::BTreeMap`](https://doc.rust-lang.org/std/collections/struct.BTreeMap.html)
    *does* support `Hash`, but has the unwanted side effect of keeping the keys sorted.
-3. OrderMap's less invasive side effect is that it retains insertion order, which might actually be useful for certain debugging purposes (note that CPS intentionally leaves map order undefined).
+3. OrderMap's less invasive side effect is that it retains insertion order, which might actually be useful for certain debugging purposes (though note that CPS intentionally leaves map order undefined, so implementations should not rely on order).

 ### Go